wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 When logged to the XiVO client, one can modify his statistic parameters.

-* Window is the period of statistical analysis to be displayed
+* Window is the period of statistical analysis to be displayed.

+  The maximum value is 9999 seconds, which is about 2 hours and 45 minutes.
+On the server side, data that are used to compute statistics are only kept for around 3 hours, so there's a hard limit of 3 hours for this value.
-* qos is the wait time that is required for a call to be answered on time
+* Qos is the wait time that is required for a call to be answered on time

 These configurations can be done for each queue.